 We are heavily involved in the Food Pantry at Vinton Baptist.
 We understand the prevalence of poverty in our area and the need to combat such issues in whatever way possible.

-We have assembled a group of passionate, dedicated, and experienced people to serve on our board and provide guidance for the Field of Hope as it grows
+We have assembled a team of passionate, dedicated, and experienced counselors and board members to provide services to our clients and guidance for the Field of Hope as it grows.

 Loralee Carmichael possesses a degree in office technology and a number of financial and insurance training certifications.
 She is the current owner of multiple businesses and has has experience owning and operating previous businesses as well.
 She has greatly invested in our community with her membership and involvement in the Gallipolis Rotary Club, Vinton Baptist Church and the Gallia County Chamber of Commerce.

 Kevin Dennis is the Executive Director of the Field of Hope where he oversees the construction at the campus as well as the management of the currently operating counseling center.
 Prior to his involvement with the Field of Hope, Kevin was an Environmental/Industrial Hygiene Plant Support Manager at AEP where he managed a budget of over $5 million.
 Kevin, and his wife Sandy, are certified counselors under the American Association of Christian Counselors and assist with the Gallia Strong Tower ministry.

 Judy Jones has been a life-long member of Gallia county and has an interest in its success and the success and health of its people.
 Judy has training in being a nurse's aid home health care provider.
 In addition to serving on the Field of Hope board, Judy was a founding member of the Gallia Guarding Angels Childcare board.
 She has also served as the Secretary of the Gallia County Republican Party for 14years.